 - Sodium bicarbonate (Neut): used to maintain a balance of acid and base levels

-- Calcium or vitamin D: to help maintain healthy bones.
+- Calcium or vitamin D: to help keep healthy bones.

-If sufficient damage occurs to the kidneys and the kidneys are unable to perform their normal function, the doctor may recommend that dialysis be started, which is a treatment that performs the function of the kidneys.
+If sufficient damage occurs to the kidneys and the kidneys cannot perform their normal function, the doctor may recommend that dialysis be started, a treatment that serves the part of the kidneys.
 Dialysis is usually required until a kidney transplant can be performed.

-- Peritoneal dialysis: A tube is placed in the abdomen and fluid is exchanged through a membrane in the abdomen.
+- Peritoneal dialysis: A tube is placed in the abdomen, and fluid is exchanged through a membrane in the stomach.

-- Hemodialysis: A tube is placed into a blood vessel in the arm and fluid is exchanged in a machine attached to the tube.
+- Hemodialysis: A box is placed into a blood vessel in the arm, exchanging fluid in a machine attached to the line.

 The best long-term treatment for a kidney damaged by Alport syndrome is a kidney transplant.

 This surgery replaces the kidney with a healthy one from a donor.
-After kidney transplantation, Alport syndrome will not recur in the donor kidney.
+After kidney transplantation, Alport syndrome will not recur in the donor’s kidney.

 Eye treatments or surgery

-If Alport Syndrome causes damage to the eyes resulting in eye pain or blurred vision, the doctor may refer the patient to an ophthalmologist, who can assess whether he or she would benefit from eye treatment or surgery.
+If Alport Syndrome causes damage to the eyes resulting in eye pain or blurred vision, the doctor may refer the patient to an ophthalmologist, who can assess whether they would benefit from eye treatment or surgery.

 Possible treatments include: